isomerpages/govtech-stp/_connectsg/02a-FAQ.md

 #### 21. Can I mingle with other travellers under the Connect@Singapore initiative?

-Connect@Singapore travellers may conduct business in a ‘travel cohort’ of up to five individuals with similar travel history and entry requirements into Singapore.
+Connect@Singapore travellers may conduct business in a ‘travel cohort’ of up to five individuals with similar travel history and <a href="https://safetravel.ica.gov.sg/files/SHN-and-swab-summary.pdf">entry requirements into Singapore</a> into Singapore.
 The travel cohort must be pre-approved by the Safe Travel Office, and pre-declared to the Appointed Facility (AF).
 The travel cohort may comprise members outside of your family, such as colleagues, business partners, suppliers or customers, even if arriving from different flights and/or countries.
 The group composition of the travel cohort must be kept constant throughout the entire duration of stay.
+<br><br>
 All prevailing national Safe Management Measures (SMMs) will apply to travellers in the AF.

 #### 22. Can members of the Singapore community visit the Appointed Facilities?